 Behaviour which requires planned intervention:

 Some pupils struggle more with behaviour due to variety of reasons.
 We work closely with parents/carers to put in place plans to support children.
 Where a pupil is on a behaviour plan, regular meetings will be set up with the parent/carer to monitor the behaviour closely.
-We may involve outside agencies including: CAMHS (Child and Adolescent Mental Health Services); Woodlands Outreach Service; The Educational Psychologist Team; Behaviour Support Team and other agencies accessed through COMPASS.
+We may involve outside agencies including: CAMHS (Child and Adolescent Mental Health Services); Woodlands Outreach Service; The Educational Psychologist Team; Behaviour Support Team; inclusion and other agencies accessed through COMPASS.

 Staff, pupils and parents/carers must be aware that serious offences will require the involvement of parents immediately.
 All parties will then discuss the incident/problem and look for solutions.
 The school will endeavour to support the child and parents/carers.
 In return we expect the support of the parents/carers and the pupil for any action that may be required.
 If an exclusion is required all procedures outlined by the local authority will be followed.